neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 8 - Cleanup/README.md

 ![](images/02-console.png)

-In the Aura console, click on the red garbage can icon in your "form13" instance.
+In the Aura console, clikc on the red garbage can icon in your "form13" instance.

 ![](images/03-aura.png)

-Type "form13" in the dialog and click "Destroy" to delete your instance.
+Type "form13" in the dialog and clikc "Destroy" to delete your instance.

 ![](images/04-aura.png)